 A Series of “Would You Rather” Questions, Answered

 We decided to put our survey respondents’ values to the test by posing a series of “would you rather” questions.
 A year and a half into COVID-19, boomers ditch the idea of leaving a financial legacy, with an overwhelming majority (77%) saying they would rather spend their lifetime (and their money) making memories.
 While the Spend Kids’ Inheritance (SKI) movement is sometimes made out to be selfish, this couldn’t be further from the truth.
 Baby boomers’ desire to spend their life savings is born out of a longing to deepen family relationships.
 If anything, Boomers’ focus on building memories brings them into closer alignment with their millennial children, the “experiences, not things” generation.

 Additionally, most Americans aren’t interested in working past age 65 to fund a richer lifestyle in retirement.
 Seventy-nine percent of Americans surveyed would rather work until 65 and live modestly versus working until 75 and living a more luxurious retirement.
 When it comes to encore careers, boomers, in particular, are ready to call it quits.
 When asked if they were clocking out permanently, most baby boomers (55%) say that they are not considering an encore career tied to an interest or passion

-For seniors looking to uncover more retirement income to spend on experiences today, Coventry Direct is here to help.
+For seniors looking to uncover more retirement income to spend on experiences today, Coventry Direct is here to help you learn more about cashing in your life insurance policy.
 Every year, seniors allow $100 billion in life insurance policies to lapse.
 See if you qualify to sell your life insurance, and start making memories with the people that matter most.